This section describes the steps necessary to build Elyra in a development environment.

 Building the Elyra Container Image¶

-By default, the command above will build a container image (development) with the changes that exist in your local branch.
+By default, the command above will build a container image from the tip of the repository master branch.

-In order to build from a particular release (production), you can pass a
+In order to build from a particular release, you can pass a